Ever since I was in high school working my way through summer at the seaside 99cent store, I’ve so loved what you can get for only a dollar.

 but settled on some adorable puppy and kitty tissues for her backpack, some brightly colored erasers and her very own purple stapler.
 Yep, all $1.50 each.

 For someone who loves to DIY, the arts and crafts section will give you a little rush as well.
+I dedicated an entire post and video to a Daiso Haul of Crafting Supplies.
 These adhesive laces didn’t stand a chance on the shelf, for $1.50 each the Cupcake and I both picked out a package of colors that we liked.

 And the kits were all soooooo Kawaii (means cute).
 We got the adorable penguin felt kit and the sweet panda pipe cleaner kit.
 Each $1.50.
 I could have bought them all.
 If I hadn’t been so feverish with excitement to see everything in the store, I might have.